 I have often heard a fine fisherman say he considrers the Frome to be the most sporting, and best all-round river in England.
 And although I can claim a somewhat unique record of having caught salmon on almost every country in the world where they are known to exist, from Iceland Scandinavia and Russia, to Siberia, Kamchatha, Japan and Alaska; and from the Bristish Columbia to Newfoundland; yet I look back with great pleasure of all to the days on which I have landed my first and many subsequent great salmon, on the banks of the dear old Frome.

 ‘Big things with fins’

 Sturgeon are rare visitors to our rivers.
-Most of the population is found in the Rivers Gironde, France and Guadalquivir, Spain and in the Baltic and Russian rivers.
 They have four barbels which are tactile organs in front of their toothless mouth that seek out food on murky river bottoms.
 Sturgeon are covered with bony plates called scutes rather than scales; the Victorians made jewellery out of these, setting them in silver and gold.

 It has been suggested that sturgeon have been the origins of some sightings of the Loch Ness Monster.